ruuda/blog/posts/abstraction-not-syntax.md

 Now suppose we need to add a third database, Charlie.
 We copy-paste the three stanzas, and change `bravo` to `charlie`.
-Congrats, we now copied the bugs!
+Congrats, we now copied the bugs.
+And now that <abbr>LLM</abbr>s are catching on, we don’t even have to copy the bugs manually any more!

 Adopting a different format might make the file easier on the eye, but it doesn’t reduce repetition,